J. D. Martinez: New York Mets

 On March 23, 2024, Martinez signed a one-year, $12 million contract with the New York Mets.
 He later consented to be optioned to the Triple–A Syracuse Mets to begin the year in order to prepare for major–league game action.

-On April 26, the Mets promoted Martinez back up to the major leagues after preparing the beginning of the season in Triple–A Syracuse.
-On June 13, in a game against the Miami Marlins, Martinez hit his first career walk-off home run off of pitcher Tanner Scott, giving the Mets a 3–2 victory.
+On April 26, the Mets promoted Martinez back up to the major leagues.
+On June 13, in a game against the Miami Marlins, Martinez hit his first career walk-off home run off of pitcher Tanner Scott.
 He then won NL Player of the Week Honors on June 17.
 Martinez played in 120 games for the Mets in 2024, batting .235/.320/.406 with 16 home runs and 69 RBI.

+Post-playing career

+On March 31, 2026, the New York Mets hired Martinez to serve as a special advisor within the team's baseball operations department.

 Personal life

 Martinez grew up in South Florida, the son of a Cuban immigrant, and is a fluent Spanish speaker.
 He resides in Fort Lauderdale, Florida, during the offseason.

 In 2013, Martinez posted on Instagram an image of Adolf Hitler doing a Nazi salute with the text "To conquer a Nation, First disarm it's [sic] citizens," a quote misattributed to Hitler, and the caption "This is why I always stay strapped! #thetruth."
 The post reemerged in August 2018 and generated controversy.
 Martinez told reporters "I stand by the Constitution and the Second Amendment.
 It's something that I take pride in, and it's something that I'll back up."